 1933 Right around the Three-Cornered Moon is a family that loses its money and doesn't know how to work.
 Ruth Gordon and Brian Donlevy are in the cast of the Gertrude Tokonogy comedy.
 It runs nearly 10 weeks at the Cort Theatre.

 1948 An unusual double-bill of one-acts opens at the Cort Theatre: Thornton Wilder's The Happy Journey to Trenton and Camden and Jean-Paul Sartre's The Respectful Prostitute.
-It runs a respectable 318 performances.
+It runs 318 performances.

 1997 Paula Vogel's How I Learned To Drive opens at Off-Broadway's Vineyard Theatre and stars Mary-Louise Parker and David Morse.
-The play transfers to the Century Theatre and wins the 1998 Pulitzer Prize for Drama (as it was not eligible for the 1997 award owing to a scheduling technicality).
-Despite the award, the show closes as scheduled, four days after winning, on April 19, 1998.
+The play transfers to the Century Theatre and wins the 1998 Pulitzer Prize for Drama.
+(It was not eligible for the 1997 award owing to a scheduling technicality.)

 2003 Playwright Suzan-Lori Parks opens her first new drama since winning the Pulitzer Prize the previous year, but many newspapers refuse to print the title.
 Fucking A, her new take on Nathaniel Hawthorne's The Scarlet Letter, opens at the Public Theater's Anspacher Theater, with a cast that includes Mos Def, Daphne Rubin-Vega, and Bobby Cannavale.
 Michael Greif directs.